-Sunday Miscellany 24 July 2016
+Sunday Miscellany Sunday 16 October 2016

 Its new radio essays and occasional poetry followed by complementary music capture our times, passions and curiosities.
 The contributor led content is selected from open submission and commissioned writing presented by new voices and established names.

 Reportage, appreciations, memory pieces, poetry, travel writing and personal accounts of events and happenings are the stuff of Sunday Miscellany.
 The programme is part of Sunday mornings since 1968.
 It is essential listening to thousands across Ireland and the world.

 The next Sunday Miscellany Live will take place in the Civic Theatre in Tallaght as part of the Red Line Book Festival at 6pm on Sunday 16th October, 2016.

 For tickets phone 01 4627477 (Civic Box Office) or you can book on line directly at: https://redlinebookfestival.ticketsolve.com/#/shows/873560652

 This mornings selection from the Sunday Miscellany archive, we heard...

 ‘The Arrival of Minalouche’ by Mary O’Malley

 ‘Benedict Kiely aka Patrick Lagan’ by Jack Harte

 And ‘Leaving’ a poem by Grace Wells